-Our Study Tours are for interested politicians, transport planners, transport campaigners, cycling co-ordinators and individuals.
-The tours are in the English language and take place in Assen and Groningen in The Netherlands (Holland).
+We are native English speakers and our tours are in the English language.
+They take place in two Northern Dutch cities, Assen and Groningen.
 These locations boast some of the best cycling infrastructure in the world.

 Assen is the capital of the "Cycling Province" of the Netherlands, Drenthe.
-Although it is not a university city, more journeys are made by bicycle within the city than by any other single mode of transport: 41% of the total.
-A few kilometres further North is Groningen, where is is claimed that nearly 60% of all journeys are made by bicycle in the centre of the city.
+Though this city does not have a university to boost cycling numbers, more journeys are made by bicycle here than by any other single mode of transport: 41% of the total.
+A few kilometres further North in Groningen it is claimed that nearly 60% of all journeys are made by bicycle in the centre of the city.

 In three days of Study Tour you benefit from years of our experience.
 In this short time we take you to the right places to see a wide range of different aspects of design.
-We spend two days in and around Assen, a compact city in which it is possible to rapidly demonstrate many different aspects of good cycling infrastructure, and one day in Groningen.
-Everything is explained and questions are answered by a native English speaker.
+We spend time in both Assen and Groningen and demonstrate many different aspects of good cycling infrastructure as well as showing what does not work and why.

 Open tours are capped at a maximum of twelve participants but we can work with both smaller and larger groups on appointment.
 If you wish to book a private tour for any group size or have other requirements, please ask for details.